lanjunq/course-reviewer/README.md

 # Course Reviewer

 ## Problem to solve
 [Penn Course Review](https://penncoursereview.com/) is a great resource which assists course selection.
-It provides sufficient quantitative data for students to compare courses from many aspects.
+It provides ratings of many courses for students to compare.

-However, Penn Course Review does not provide students comments on the course.
-Student reviews are typically more elaborated and therefore provide more detailed information when it comes to course selection.
+However, Penn Course Review misses students' comments beyond numbers.
+Comments are typically more elaborated and therefore provide more detailed information.

-The purpose of this project is to create a course review system that aggregate students' comments from different courses and present the comments to students in a consistent and beautiful interface.
-By using the system, students save the manual labor of pooling information from various sources, filter out the relevant comments, and repeat the process every semester.
+The purpose of the Review Hub project is to create a course review system that aggregate students' comments from different sources and present the comments to students through a consistent and beautiful interface.
+By using the system, students save the manual effort of searching information from various sources, filtering out the relevant comments, and repeating the process every semester.

 ## Workflow